GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_API.md

 LTR (Long Term Reference) is to manually select a reference frame which can be far away to encode current frame.
 Normally, the encoder selects last frame as reference or a frame at lower layer in the SVC case.

-In AV1, maximum of `16` reference frames are supported according to the spec.
+In AVC, maximum of `16` reference frames are supported according to the spec.
 These `16` reference frames are shared by SVC and LTR.

 To use LTR, you need to set these properties as Static Properties: